 Once you’ve settled on a format or template that works for you, you should save it somewhere for easy copying and pasting every time you create an episode.
-Or, if you’re using Captivate, you can make use of our handy snippets tool to build show notes in seconds from up to 5 pre-set, pre-formatted options.
+Or, if you’re using Captivate, you can make use of our handy Dynamic Show Notes Builder tool to build show notes in seconds using default templates, reusable blocks and pre-built or custom shortcodes.

-Learn how to use Captivate snippets with your own podcast show notes.
+Learn how to use Captivate Dynamic Show Notes Builder with your own podcast show notes.
 (It’ll save you hours AND your content will be better!)